 - Non-resident aliens without income from sources within the United States

 Through your QSEHRA plan, most medical, dental, and vision expenses are eligible for reimbursement.
 These expenses include monthly premiums, copays, deductibles, prescriptions, and a variety of other healthcare needs.
+Premiums from spouse's plans through their work even count!
 Whether the employee is requesting reimbursement, whether it be for themselves, their spouse, or their dependents, they must have been covered by health insurance at the time they incurred the expense and they must provide proof (like a receipt).

 To verify expenses being submitted, you’ll be handling some sensitive documentation regarding your staff’s protected health information (PHI.)
 Because you’re an employer of a small company with less than 50 employees, your QSEHRA plan doesn’t fall within many of the federal laws that affect health plans built for larger corporations.
 One of those federal laws is HIPAA (the Health Insurance Portability and Accountability Act of 1996), which applies only to health plans that cover more than 50 employees.
 That being said, portions of HIPAA still apply to QSEHRAs.